Hellyeah: Formation and early days

 Hellyeah's beginnings can be traced back to 2000 on the Tattoo the Earth tour featuring Mudvayne, Nothingface, Slayer, Slipknot, and Sevendust.
 Nothingface guitarist Tom Maxwell became friends with Mudvayne vocalist Chad Gray, and they talked about the possibility of forming a supergroup.
 The following year, Nothingface toured with Mudvayne and talks to form the supergroup continued, although were constantly put on hold due to scheduling conflicts.
 At this time, Gray and Maxwell had brainstormed five band names.

 Mudvayne guitarist Greg Tribbett approached Maxwell "out of the blue" and wanted to join the band.
-Nothingface drummer Tommy Sickles originally helmed the drum kit for the band's demo, however, things did not work out and the search for a new drummer began.
-The band knew former Pantera and Damageplan drummer Vinnie Paul, and tried to persuade him to join the band as their drummer.
-Originally, Paul was not sure if he would return to music after the death of his brother, Dimebag Darrell and an 18-month hiatus: "It was one of those things that I didn't think I'd be a part of this ever again without him, and after about a year and a half had gone by, these guys called me up, Chad [Gray] and Tom [Maxwell], they were like, 'We're thinking about putting this band together, would you be into it?'
+Another Nothingface member, bassist Jerry Montano, was also recruited into the project.
+A third Nothingface member, drummer Tommy Sickles, had originally helmed the drum kit for the band's demo; however, things did not work out and the search for a new drummer began.
+Montano was friends with former Pantera and Damageplan drummer Vinnie Paul, and Montano persistently called Paul, trying to persuade him to join the band as their drummer.
+Originally, Paul was not sure if he would return to music after the death of his brother Dimebag Darrell and an 18-month hiatus, but Montano and the other members kept in contact: "It was one of those things that I didn't think I'd be a part of this ever again without him, and after about a year and a half had gone by, these guys called me up, Chad [Gray] and Tom [Maxwell], they were like, 'We're thinking about putting this band together, would you be into it?'
 First couple of times, I told them, 'No, I don't think I'm ready to do this yet.'
 And they just were real persistent, they kept calling me.
-And one night, I had been drinking some red wine and listening to some Kiss on 12" vinyl record and I said, 'You know what, lets take a shot at this, lets see what happens.'"
+And one night, I had been drinking some red wine and listening to some Kiss on 12" vinyl record and I said, 'You know what, let's take a shot at this, let's see what happens.'"

 The band's persistence paid off and Paul joined the project.
 Paul commented about joining the project: "Everybody had their head in the right place and that let's-tear-the-world-a-new-ass attitude".

 In their previous bands, there had only been one guitarist, so having two was a new experience for all members.
 Paul felt two guitarists brought back the "old school Iron Maiden thing where they play two parts and give you a grinding rhythm part with a badass melody on top".
 In 2006, Mudvayne did not have any plans to tour and were taking most of the summer and fall off, while Nothingface was preparing to record their next album.
 The time over the summer allowed the band to pursue the project which had been talked about for years.